Dionne Treasure - Bsc (Hons) Psychotherapy and Person Centred counselling. MBACP

 I am passionate that you remain at the centre of our sessions, and see you as an individual who is living and experiencing within the boundaries of your own world, that comes with it's challenges and triumphs.
 I am a strong believer that the answers lie within us and that there are times when we need someone to walk beside us as we explore, challenge and recognise what may be causing us issues.

-As counsellors we have worked with adults of all ages and across a multitude of issues including (but not limited to); bereavement, cancer, dementia, chronic and life limiting illness, anxiety, depression, abuse, low self-esteem, isolation, family and relationship issues, trauma and sexuality, gender and race issues.
+I work with adults of all ages and across a multitude of issues including (but not limited to); bereavement, chronic and life limiting illness, anxiety, depression, abuse, low self-esteem, isolation, family and relationship issues, trauma and sexuality, gender and race issues.

 Training, qualifications & experience

-- Degree of Batchelor of Science In Person Centred Counselling and Psychotherapy
+- Degree of Bachelor of Science In Person Centred Counselling and Psychotherapy

 - BTEC Level 4 Working with Children and Young People